sushant-j/my-first-pull-request/README.md

 -----------

-# 0. Create an issue
+# 0. Create an issue:
 1. Go to [Issue section](https://github.com/sushant-j/my-first-pull-request/issues) of the repository.
 ![Create new issue](https://raw.githubusercontent.com/sushant-j/my-first-pull-request/master/images/DEMO%20-%2001.png)
 2. Click on the green button labelled 'New Issue', in the right top corner.